-BlueSense is a 30x30mm extensible platform for wearable motion sensing, sensor research and IoT applicationsDesigned by EduTech, Ships from United Kingdom
+BlueSense is a 30x30mm extensible platform for wearable motion sensing, sensor research and IoT applicationsDesigned by EduTech in United Kingdom

 What is it?
 BlueSense is a 30x30mm extensible platform for wearable motion sensing, sensor research and IoT applications.
 It is designed to be functional out-of-the-box yet extensible.
 It’s primary...Read More…